jakemoody/courses-plotly-python/chapter1.md

 - `high_2014`, contains the average high temperature for each month
 - `low_2014`, contains the average low temperature for each month

+We've also preloaded Plotly in the console.
+To begin, we need to first create traces for our data.
+Traces define and format the data that will ultimately be plotted.
+The first trace, `trace0`, has been created for you.
+Let's break it down; To create this trace we defined the x-axis as our `month` object, the y-axis as our `high_2014` object, we named the trace 'High 2014', we determined that we wanted the line to be a certain color and width.

+Now it's your turn!
 Follow the instructions to complete the code and run the exercise to produce the plot!

 *** =instructions
-- `trace0` has been done for you
+- `trace0` has been done for you!
 - Fill in the blanks to complete `trace1`.
-Use the code used to create `trace0` as a guide.

 *** =hint
 - You'll need to input the `low_2014` object in one of the blanks.